 Kit is our newest addition to the household.
 She is a Flat Coated Retriever and she is just a puppy and still learning what is expected of her and where to go potty.
 I intend to show Kit in both breed and in obedience.
 Her predecessor, Maggie, did well in obedience so she has big shoes to fill.
 But she is smart and you can see from the picture I have already started her training with bucket work.
 (Bucket work is keeping the front feet on the bucket and move around it with the back feet.
 This helps teach them to use their back end and to swing into heel position for obedience) Flat Coated Retrievers are a wonderful retriever breed with a great work ethic.
 They are used in hunting but are also very successful in other dog sports like agility, obedience, and rally.
 Flat Coats have lots of energy and need to work.
 They are strong willed, hard working, and love to run.
 They have a playful and silly side as well.
 Kit's silly side has already come out at 10 weeks of age.
 She has learned to ring the bells on the door leading to the play yard.
 What joy there is in her bright eyes when she rings the bells and see's me jump out of my chair to open the door.
 I don't think she knows why she should ring the bells, but she does know that when she does, she is making me jump!

-UPDATE: Kit is now two years old.
-She has been showing in the breed ring with some success and we continue to train for obedience and rally.
+UPDATE: Kit is now six years old.
+She has been showing in the breed ring with some success, competed at the prestigious Westminister Kennel Club show.
+We continue to train for obedience and rally.
 Kit loves going to classes and she loves training and learning.
 She enjoys Nosework, Tricks, Obedience, and Rally Classes.
 Her favorite all time thing to do is chase a tennis ball, or any ball for that matter.
 She loves to swim and run and enjoys all the puppies in training that are in and out of my household.
 She doesn't wear collars very often because she needs to keep a nice smooth coat for the show ring, but when she does, she likes to dress up in pink!
 She is a real girl and likes to flaunt it.